 Planning For VAT Refunds

-Many companies seem to forget about VAT Refunds on business travel all together.
+Many companies seem to forget about VAT Refunds on business travel altogether.
 Recovering VAT could result in a saving of 10 to 15% of the hotel spend in most European destinations, depending on the destination of travel.

 The Travel Policy is the place to mandate that business travellers must submit their hotel invoices along with their travel claims when they return from a business trip.
 Such a requirement will ensure the company has access to all hotel invoices where the VAT paid can be converted to cash again.